d-bl/GroundForge/docs/help/Whiting-Index.md

   Only four of these links ([c],[t],[k],[v]) cover more than a third of the grounds in the table, a ratio that illustrates how many variations can be made by changing stitches or nudging pin positions.

-* **6&rarr;5**

-  The lace sample weaves 6 times and has at least 4 times of weaving the diagonal pairs through the wavy ribbons, not counting mirrored versions.
-  So far a [diagram][H14] that weaves 5 times.
-  This causes a new pair per repeat on the left and drop another at the right.
-  The diagram applies the two most common methods of weaving through the ribbons.
-  Weaving 6 times means multiplying the dimensions of the diagram definition by two.

 * <a name="val">[k]/[t] as previous point</a>

   **A7-H7,G11** are variations of **Valenciennes** grounds.